ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 Beyond finance, AI is now the darling of physical security—spotting odd behaviour, identifying faces in crowds, and predicting crimes before they happen (or not).
-German defence start-up Helsing, for example, has plans to release a swarm of underwater drones with “advanced AI” to enhance naval surveillance.
+German defence start-up Helsing, for example, has plans to release a swarm of underwater drones with “advanced AI” to boost naval surveillance.
 Because nothing says peace of mind like the quiet hum of a robot lurking in the deep.

 ![](/images/panopticon2025.png#center)